ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

 This call should be `RAND_bytes`, but it isn't because we can't deal with errors.
 Except then we handle failures from `RAND_pseudo_bytes` in a way which makes it equivalent to `RAND_bytes`.
-This code sucks, and it powers the web.
+This code sucks, and it secures the web.

 ## Hopeful: TLS server code (`ssl/s3_srvr.c`)
 In `ssl3_send_newsession_ticket` in the codepath without `tctx->tlsext_ticket_key_cb` set,